The History of Nexus Family Healing

 Aspen House is a short-term facility located in Mendota Heights, MN, for teens in Dakota and Washington counties in Minnesota who temporarily need a safe place to live.
 The facility provides temporary housing as well as mental health assessments and services.

-As the mental health crisis continues to rise for youth and families, we opened Nexus-East Bethel, our first Psychiatric Residential Treatment Facility (PRTF) in Minnesota.
-This new PRTF allows us to fill gaps in service and serve up to 40 youth who are dealing with higher levels of mental and behavioral needs.
+As the mental health crisis continues to rise for youth and families, we opened our first Psychiatric Residential Treatment Facility (PRTF) in East Bethel, Minnesota.
+This PRTF allows us to fill gaps in service and serve up to 40 youth who are dealing with higher levels of mental and behavioral needs.

 Nexus Family Healing expanded, opening its first mental health treatment program in Oregon.
 Walden Crossing is a Psychiatric Residential Treatment Facility (PRTF) supporting youth ages 10-17 with mental and developmental disabilities who have become involved in the justice system.